-Object Description • Port Members A check box is provided for each port of a private VLAN.
+Object Description Port Members A check box is provided for each port of a private VLAN.
 When checked, port isolation is enabled on that port.
 When unchecked, port isolation is disabled on that port.
 By default, port isolation is disabled on all ports.

-Reset: Click to save changes.

-Reset: Click to undo any changes made locally and revert to previously saved values.

-Auto-refresh: Check this box to refresh the page automatically.
+Save : Click to save changes.
+Reset : Click to undo any changes made locally and revert to previously saved values.
+Auto-refresh 🖳 Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
+Refresh: Click to refresh the page immediately.